PhaserEditor2D/PhaserEditor2D-v3-docs/misc/server-options.rst

 Server options
 --------------

 To get the full list of options of the |PhaserEditor|_ server you can use the ``--help`` option.
-Here we explain them in details.
+Here we explain them in detail.

 .. code:: bash